tonnguyen/Litium.GraphQL/README.md

   </location>
 ```

-Then open a browser, navigate to http://localhost/graphql.
+Then open a browser, navigate to http://localhost/graphql to access the GraphiQL interface.

 ## Mobile application
 The sample includes also a sample mobile application, which was built by Expo.
 To install dependencies, execute: